josephleibrandt/portfolio/README.md

 ```

-NOTE: to be able to run the application you will need the password and username since the application has logging and validation capability.
-All passwords and username (all are fake obviously :)) are stored in studentdata.txt file.
+NOTE: to be able to run the application you will need a password and a username since the application has logging and validation capability.
+All passwords and usernames (all are fake obviously :)) are stored in studentdata.txt file.